 The City of Kingman has a vision to revitalize the Downtown area by improving the walkability and aesthetics for residents, merchants, and visitors while maintaining the historic character of Kingman.
 This will translate into a safe, attractive, comfortable complete street that connects bicyclists, pedestrians, and vehicular users to several destinations along Beale Street between First Street and Sixth Street with connections to Historic Route 66 (see project area map left).

 The proposed project improvements will address infrastructure gaps and deficiencies by upgrading the pedestrian environment with compliant sidewalk, ramps and driveways per Americans with Disabilities Act (ADA) requirements.
 The improvements will also include landscaping, wayfinding, street furniture and other site amenities within the existing right-of-way.
 All these features contribute to the project placemaking resulting in development of a downtown theme and identity.

 The City of Kingman has hired an engineering consultant (Wood Environment & Infrastructure) to develop the design concepts and detailed design for the proposed improvements.
-The project design phase was initiated in May 2020 and will continue into the Fall of 2021.
+The project design phase was initiated in May 2020 and will be completed in Spring 2022.
 The construction phase will proceed after the design is complete and funding becomes available (see project schedule right).

 The City of Kingman initially intended to use funds received from the American Rescue Plan Act (ARPA) for construction.
 This would have required the project be completed as a design, bid, build delivery.
 The ARPA funds were reallocated which allowed an opportunity for alternative delivery options.
 The project team has selected the Construction Manager At Risk (CMAR) delivery method for the project.
 The City of Kingman has selected Banicki Construction as the CMAR and the project is moving into the construction phase and is estimated to be completed by Summer 2024.